merbird/modal-block/README.md

 **Delay Before Showing Modal** Timer delay in ms before displaying modal (1000 = 1 second).

+**Display Once** Display the modal one time only.

+**Modal Id** Optional ID used to identify modals on different pages as the same.
+That is, all modals with the same ID and Display Once set to yes are treated as the same modal.
+Used to stop same modal on different pages being displayed more than once.

+**Show Once Every x Days** Optional number of days before display once expires and modal is shown again.
+If not set defaults to 30 days.

 ### Style Options

 **Overlay Background Color** RGBA / Hex modal overlay color.